shortcutssoftware/sc-ols-examples-single-signon/README.md

 | 4    | You       | Return customer information if the token is valid |
 | 5    | Shortcuts | Create a session for the returned customer details |

 That's essentially all there is to it.
-There are a few details that need to be correct though:
+There are a few more details that need to be worked through:

 When you call the `authenticate_customer` endpoint you will still need to authenticate using the OAuth credentials that were issued to your organization.
 We will only attempt the callback to your Salon Resource